dcnieho/gazeMapper/README.md

 ### Validation

+## Actions
+Overview of all actions (table), some specifics in the section below

 ## Coding analysis, synchronization and validation episodes

-### Automatic coding of analysis and synchronization episodes.
+### Automatic coding of analysis and synchronization episodes

 ## Synchronization